Introduction to Web Templates HTML

 Website building programs

 GoDaddy, Squarespace, Weebly, Wix and other services offer their own proprietary website editing program for users to edit their website online through their web browser.
 These programs also have their own web template library that you can tap into.
 Opting for these programs is convenient and easy since you have everything in one place.
 However, keep in mind that you cannot access the website and pages that you have built anywhere else except through the program, and you cannot back up your work separately either.
-On the other hand, if you choose to download individual web templates HTML and work on them in your computer, you have more freedom to choose the programs you want to work on and you can back up your project on the cloud using the hosting service of your choice.
+On the other hand, if you choose to download individual web templates HTML and work on them on your computer, you have more freedom to choose the programs you want to work on, and you can back up your project on the cloud using the hosting service of your choice.

 Self-contained templates or site builders?